We are Family, Neighbors and Friends

 Rabies Vaccinations

-Rabies vaccines are required for any dog that is 6 months or older.
-A licensed veterinarian must administer these vaccines and your dog will receive an updated rabies tag with each new vaccine.
+Rabies vaccines are required for any dog that is six months or older.
+A licensed veterinarian must administer these vaccines, and your dog will receive an updated rabies tag with each new vaccine.

 Don’t skip this important vaccination, as rabies can be lethal for your dog.
-Make sure to keep your dog updated as their vaccines begin to wear off.
+Make sure to keep your dog updated as its vaccines begin to wear off.

 Registrations

 There are many dog-friendly areas scattered throughout the city.
-To keep your dog and other dogs safe in these contained areas, you must register any dog that is 4 months or older.
-To officially register your dog in the city, you’ll need to prove that your dog is up to date on his or her rabies vaccine.
+To keep your dog and other dogs safe in these contained areas, you must register any dog that is four months or older.
+To officially register your dog in the city, you’ll need to prove that your dog is up to date on their rabies vaccine.

-Spayed female or male dogs cost $5 to register while unsterilized dogs cost $50 to register.
+Spayed female or male dogs cost $5 to register, while unsterilized dogs cost $50 to register.
 Replacement licenses cost $20.
-You can access the registration forms at the City Clerk office or on their website.
+You can access the registration forms at the City Clerk’s office or on their website.

 Lost Pet Help